Texas Highlights

 Smoking Attributable Deaths per Year: | 28,030 |

-Adult smoking data come from CDC's 2022 Behavioral Risk Factor Surveillance System.
-High school smoking and tobacco use and middle school smoking rates are taken from the 2022 Texas School Survey.
+Adult smoking and tobacco use data come from CDC’s 2023 Behavioral Risk Factor Surveillance System; adult tobacco use includes cigarettes, smokeless tobacco and e-cigarettes.
+High school smoking and tobacco use (11th grade only) and middle school smoking (8th grade only) data come from the 2024 Texas School Survey.

 Texas Information